-As you start experimenting with 3D printing you will see how glue stick becomes your best friend.
-It can be incredibly helpful when you are trying to improve 3D print adhesion, and is a way better option than using an adhesion spray.
+As you start experimenting with 3D printing you will see how to glue stick becomes your best friend.
+It can be incredibly helpful when you are trying to improve 3D print adhesion and is a way better option than using an adhesion spray.
 However, one key feature to look for is that it must be washable.

 You can use a glue stick on all kinds of print beds, even those made of glass.
 Just apply the glue stick on the print bed evenly, and see improvement in adhesion.

 Recommendations: Almost any good quality glue stick should do fine, but Elmer’s and Pritt washable glue sticks are found to work best.
 They cost $1.99 and $7.39 respectively.

 Most desktop printers will have limitations in size.
 If the overall size of your 3D print is large then you may probably have to print it in parts.
 To join it later, however, you must use a strong super glue so that it keeps it together.

 Recommendations: The Original Super Glue Cyanoacrylate Gels pack costs $4.50 and has two super glue tubes, which should be enough for one large 3D print.
 Depending on how often you have to print large sizes you can also keep a few packs as spare.

 No matter how careful you are, 3D printing can get messy at times.
 If your 3D print has stuck to the print bed and you are unable to peel it off using bare hands, then a spatula or palette knife can help to pry it loose.

 Recommendations: All kinds of quality palette knives should be able to do a good job.
 However, Titan’s steel knives in particular are slightly better due to their tapered tip which helps in getting under the base of your 3D print.
 Its 3 piece set comes at $20.66, but worth every penny.